jonleung/instagram/instructions/button_clicked.md

 - Then when we click on it
   - Make an alert

-Note that the code from above can also be rewritten as:
+Note that the code from above can also be rewritten as.
+To me personally, the below is clearer than the above.

 ```js
 // main.js

 window.onload = function() {

   // get some element
   var button = document.getElementById('button');